RazBarl/Module-1-Smart-Contract-Project/README.md

     assert(_value >= 100);

     //Revert Statement
-    //This statement is used to exit the function execution and revert any changes made
-    //before calling this function if a certain condition is met.
+    //This statement is used to exit the function execution and revert any changes made before calling this function if a certain condition is met.
     //Here, we check if _value exceeds 1000, in which case we throw an exception with the specified error message. if (_value > 1000)
     {